In 1905, Warehouseman's Cricket Club Ground (later Albert Cricket Ground)

 From 1972 until 1987, Kooyong becomes the permanent home of the Australian Open, for the first time in tournament history.

 Since 1988, each January before the Australian Open, Kooyong held the AAMI Classic, tennis exhibition singles-only tournament.

 Melbourne Park (Flinders Park in 1988-1996), Melbourne: 1988 - present

 In 1988, Australian Open moved to new National Tennis Centre at Flinders Park, Melbourne (was renamed to Melbourne Park in 1996), because Kooyong, the previous venue,

 had become too small.
 This year was lucky for Steffi GRAF, who won last single's Grand Slam in tennis history.

-Now tennis complex consists of Rod Laver Arena (formerly Centre Court), Hisense Arena (formerly Vodafone Arena), three show courts including Margaret Court Arena, indoor tennis practice courts, and 19 outdoor tennis courts with lighting.
+Now tennis complex consists of Rod Laver Arena (formerly Centre Court), John Cain Arena (formerly Hisense Arena), three show courts including Margaret Court Arena, indoor tennis practice courts, and 19 outdoor tennis courts with lighting.